theKidOfArcrania/personal-website-mirror/source/_posts/gctf.md

 solved it, qq.
 I learned quite a bit about Linux internals throughout this problem, and I think that's what matters most!

+Hey!
+You have read all the way down here!
+That's cool.
+You want a RE challenge?
+I actually wrote an RE challenge a while back.
+See if you can find it.
+Start with looking at my [github profile picture](https://github.com/theKidOfArcrania)

 [1]: /files/gctf/keygen/keygenme.zip
 [2]: http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/
 [3]: /files/gctf/keygen/child.png